Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 9. does the health insurance company cover the costs of the operation?

-Privately insured persons receive an invoice in accordance with the scale of fees for doctors, which is usually reimbursed in full by the private health insurance company.
-If you are a self-payer, we will provide you with a cost estimate in advance.
-The preliminary examinations (consultation, ultrasound, etc.) are also covered by the insurance companies.
+Privately insured patients receive an invoice according to the German Medical Fee Schedule (GOÄ), which is usually fully reimbursed by private health insurance.
+If you are a self-paying patient, we will provide you with a cost estimate beforehand.
+The preliminary examinations (consultation, ultrasound, etc.) are also covered by health insurance.
 Please do not hesitate to contact us if you are unsure about the costs – we will be happy to advise you in detail.

 10. can a femoral hernia be prevented?